Garmin Alpha Dog Tracker Review 2026: Best Handheld and Collar Combinations Explained

 Now picture hiking through mountains or dense woods where cell service fades in and out.
 Your dog explores ahead, occasionally disappearing behind ridges or bends in the trail.

 If you add Alpha LTE as a backup layer, you create a hybrid system.
 If the radio signal weakens due to terrain, LTE can take over where coverage exists.
-For remote hikers, that extra layer can make a meaningful difference without changing how the system feels to use.

 Common Buying Mistakes to Avoid